High School Curriculum

 Prerequisite: Completion of Algebra I or Geometry

-The Algebra II course reinforces topics of Algebra I and offers study about some functions of the coordinate plane, right triangle trigonometry, the extension of the real number system, and appropriate problem solving.
-Students of Algebra II are expected to strengthen their oral and written mathematical communication skills.
-All students are required to have a TI-83 or TI-84 graphing calculator every day in class.
+The Algebra Il course reinforces topics of Algebra I and offers study about some functions of the coordinate plane, right triangle trigonometry, the extension of the real number system, and appropriate problem solving.
+Students of Algebra Il are expected to strengthen their oral and written mathematical communication skills.
+All students are required to have a T1-83 or T1-84 graphing calculator every day in class.

 ALGEBRA II – HONORS State ID #02056A000 (Weighted)